Tips for Preventing Winter Fires

 If you believe your fire injury was caused by another’s negligence, it is important that you contact a knowledgeable attorney to help you understand your legal rights.

-The Lynch Law Firm’s burn injury lawyers will provide you with a free and confidential consultation to discuss your legal options and determine if you may be entitled to compensation.
+The Lynch Law Firm, PC’s burn injury lawyers will provide you with a free and confidential consultation to discuss your legal options and determine if you may be entitled to compensation.

 If you decide to move forward with your case, we handle every aspect of your case on a contingency fee basis.
 This means we will not charge you any upfront legal fees for our services so that you can focus on your recovery.
 We only get paid if we help you secure the compensation you need.